RobertKrawitz/OpenShift4-tools/README.md

 ## Cluster utilities

-- *oinst*: OpenShift 4.x installer wrapper, currently for AWS and libvirt.
+- *oinst*: OpenShift 4.x installer wrapper, currently for AWS, GCE, and libvirt.

   You may want to install kubechart (github.com/sjenning/kubechart/kubechart) and oschart